ShinyTrinkets/overseer/README.md

 * `Signal(id string, sig syscall.Signal)` - Sends an OS signal to the process group.
 * `StopAll()` - Cycles and stops all processes by sending SIGTERM.

+Highlights:

+* real-time stdout and stderr
+* real-time status
+* complete and consolidated return
+* proper process termination on exit
+* portable command line binary for managing procs
+* heavily tested, good coverage
+* no race conditions

-For more examples of usage, please check the tests (for now; because the API is not stable yet).
+For examples of usage, please check the tests, or the command line script (for now).
+The API is not fixed yet.

 ## Similar libraries